Plan a Perfectly Romantic Honeymoon in Canada

 Go Somewhere Remote

-If you'd rather not trek to Nova Scotia, you may instead want to head to Churchill.
+When it comes to finding remote areas in Canada, you've got options.
+If you'd like to know what the center of the country is like, head to Churchill.
 Based in Manitoba, Churchill Wild runs several remote eco-lodges in polar bear territory—it's the polar bear capital of the world, after all.
 Newlyweds can watch polar bears amble by from the comfort of their luxurious glass-walled rooms, and outdoor tours and photography classes (for learning to shoot bears, wolves, belugas and more) are included with the price of safaris.
 If you don't want to stay in the eco-lodges (or you prefer a more budget-friendly option), you'll find several day and overnight tours with operators in the Churchill area.

 If you'd prefer to feel like you're away from civilization during the day but have restaurants and bars at your disposal come evening, head to one of Alberta's parks.
 Both Banff National Park and Jasper National Park offer options for extremely remote day hikes or overnight trips, but the towns have plenty of facilities and amenities once you're off the trails.
 It's also the part of Canada most known for hot springs, including the famous Banff Upper.